Wagstaff and the definition of settled property for CGT purposes

 The nature of the relationship between the parties was demonstrated by the fact that when Wagstaff fell ill, the appellants sought her agreement to sell the flat then bought her a more suitable home entering into an agreement with her similar to the original agreement before selling the flat.

 A contractual agreement would not have given Wagstaff the security she required before giving up her absolute interest.
 Therefore, the appellants did not become absolutely entitled to the flat on purchase with the exclusive right to direct how the flat should be dealt with but assumed the role of trustees (but not as bare trustees or nominees).
-The flat was therefore ‘settled property’ for CGT purposes and PPR was available under section 225.
+The flat was therefore ‘settled property’ for purposes and was available under section 225.